Zapper-fi/studio-docs/docs/apis/4-balance-v2-sse.md

 1. Open a connection
 2. Close a connection
-3. Squash information
-4. Push information

-Open/Close a connection are exlusive to the start and end event.

-Squash and Push varies based on the event (detailed in the "Events and Payloads" section).

-When doing a Squash, we expect the client to take the data payload and replace as is the corresponding locally saved state.

-When doing a Push, we expect the client to take the data payload and append it to some locally saved state.
+3. Aggregate the balances

+Opening the connection should be done via the client, by making a reques to the `/v2/balances` endpoint.
+Closing the connection should be done once the `end` event has been received.

+Aggregating the data consist in mostly two actions.
+When receiving a `balance` event, your client should ensure it keeps the results in a local state.
+Then the client should aggregate some of the results together, you wish to display a total net worth.

 ## Token types and breakdown